Finnish Armoured Trains 1918 - 1940

 MODIFICATIONS OF ARMOURED TRAINS 1919 - 1939

-These long needed extensive repairs finally started year 1931.
+Those long needed extensive repairs finally started year 1931.
 The place where they were made was Pasila Engineering Works (previously called Fredriksberg Engineering Works).
-The repairs were first started with Armoured Train number 1 and once it was finished it was turn of Armoured Train number 2 to receive the same repairs.
+The repairs were first started with Armoured Train number 1 and once it was finished it was turn of Armoured Train number 2 to receive the same treatment.
 Some parts of the trains received additional repairs around 1937 - 1938.
 The works done in Pasila Engineering Works included following repairs:

 Besides repairs the modifications included also following improvements:

 Year 1932 the two armoured trains were officially returned to Viipurin Suojeluskunta (Civil Guard in city of Viipuri/Wiborg), even if the Armoured Train number 2 seems to have been still going through repairs at that time.
-It is worth noting that this was the same unit, which had used them before the repairs.
+It is worth noting that this was the same Civil Guard unit, which had used them before the repairs.
 Also as mentioned this local Civil Guard had special unit called Panssarijuna Osasto (Armoured train unit), which trained volunteers as crews of these armoured trains.

 STRUCTURE OF THE ARMOURED TRAINS 1919 - 1930

 Late April 1919 the two trains contained (combined) following wagons: